jetimms/cashflow/README.md

 What's done
 -----------
+[Fixed in v0.25.1 on 20140301]
+Remove console window in Windows.
+  I added "CONFIG -= console" when the qmake is ran with the release config flag.

 [Done in v0.25.0 on 20140227]
 Find another key other than F2 for edit, such as Enter.
   In addition to F2, I added Enter, Insert, Return, Select, and Spacebar to the list of keys to open the editor.